diamantidis/diamantidis.github.io/_posts/2019-09-08-continuous-integration-for-kotlin-native-projects-with-gitlab-ci.md

 There are a few [`Shared Runners`](https://docs.gitlab.com/ee/user/gitlab_com/#shared-runners) but sadly they are not suitable for our project since none of them comes with Xcode.
 Other solutions for Runners, like Docker are also rejected for the same reason.
 So, this leads me to `Set up a specific Runner manually` on my local machine.

-The process of running a gitlab runner on MacOS is quite straight-forward and you can follow the steps described on the [documentation](https://docs.gitlab.com/runner/install/osx.html).
+The process of running a GitLab Runner on MacOS is quite straight-forward and you can follow the steps described on the [documentation](https://docs.gitlab.com/runner/install/osx.html).

 Briefly,